 The PROCAS study aims to predict breast cancer risk for women who attend routine NHS breast screening in Greater Manchester.
 A woman’s risk will be assessed by collecting extra information on each of the most important breast cancer risk factors – family history, lifestyle factors, breast density and genetics.

 Each woman will be asked to complete a short and simple questionnaire that asks about family history and lifestyle factors.
-Extra assessments will also be carried out on the mammogram, to calculate how dense the breasts are, and some women can, if they choose, provide a saliva sample, from which DNA will be extracted and analysed, to assess for genetic risk factors.
+Extra assessments will also be carried out on the mammogram, to calculate how dense the breasts are.
 Women will be seen at their routine mammogram appointment, so participation in the study does not require any extra visits.

 Each woman will have the opportunity to be told their individual risk, if they choose.
 Any woman who does want to know their risk of breast cancer, and is high risk will have the opportunity to be seen by a professional at the Nightingale Centre & Genesis Prevention Centre, where they will be advised on ways of reducing their risk, and given the opportunity to attend for more frequent screening and monitoring.